Kotlin/kotlin-wasm-examples/browser-example/README.md

 ![](screenshots/browser-example.png)

-In the next sections, you can find information to try out this application built with Kotlin/Wasm.
+Follow the instructions in the sections below to try out this Kotlin/Wasm application.

 ## Set up the environment

-Before you start, prepare the IDE and browser you require to run the application.
+Before starting, ensure you have the necessary IDE and browser setup to run the application.

 ### IDE